Skip to content

 Key takeaways

-• Start with one clear goal — new customers, revenue, or reach — and let it drive every other decision.
+• Start with one clear goal — new customers, revenue, or reach — and let it drive every other call.

-• Pick a commission model that protects your margin: percentage of sale, flat per-action, or recurring.
+• Pick a commission model that guards your margin: percentage of sale, flat per-action, or recurring.

-• You need three pieces of infrastructure: reliable tracking, a recruiting page, and a payout method.
+• You need three things: reliable tracking, a recruiting page, and a payout method.

-• Recruit your first partners from people who already love the product before chasing strangers.
+• Recruit your first partners from people who already love the product, before you chase strangers.

-• Launch small, measure ROAS per partner, then scale the channels that work.
+• Launch small, measure ROAS per partner, then double down on the channels that work.

-An affiliate program turns other people's audiences into a performance-based sales channel: you only pay when a partner drives a real result.
-It is one of the highest-leverage growth channels a small team can run, because the cost is tied directly to revenue.
-But a program that is set up badly leaks money, attracts fraud, and frustrates good partners.
-This guide walks through the steps to launch one that doesn't.
+An affiliate program turns other people's audiences into a performance-based sales channel: you pay only when a partner drives a real result.
+For a small team it's one of the highest-leverage growth channels there is, because cost tracks revenue directly.
+Set it up badly, though, and it leaks money, attracts fraud, and frustrates good partners.
+Here's how to launch one that doesn't.

 What do you need before launching an affiliate program?

-You need three things in place before you invite a single partner: a way to track conversions accurately, a page where partners can sign up, and a way to pay them.
-Everything else — recruiting tactics, creative assets, tiered commissions — is layered on top of those fundamentals.
+Three things need to be in place before you invite a single partner: a way to track conversions accurately, a page where partners sign up, and a way to pay them.
+Everything else — recruiting tactics, creative assets, tiered commissions — layers on top of those fundamentals.

-• A recruiting page: a crawlable, public page that states the commission, cookie window, and how to apply.
+• A recruiting page: a crawlable, public page stating the commission, cookie window, and how to apply.

-• A payout method: a rail like RazorpayX for domestic transfers or PayPal for international partners, plus a threshold and cadence.
+• A payout method: a rail such as RazorpayX for domestic transfers or PayPal for international partners, plus a threshold and a cadence.

 Step 1: Set one clear goal

-Define a single primary goal before anything else, because it determines your commission model, your ideal partner, and how you'll measure success.
-A program optimizing for new trials looks very different from one optimizing for high-ticket revenue.
+Pick one primary goal before anything else.
+It decides your commission model, your ideal partner, and how you measure success.
+A program chasing new trials looks nothing like one chasing high-ticket revenue.

-1. New customers — reward per qualified signup or first purchase; recruit reviewers and educators.
+1. New customers — reward each qualified signup or first purchase; recruit reviewers and educators.

-2. Revenue — reward a percentage of sale; recruit partners with high-intent, commercial audiences.
+2. Revenue — pay a percentage of sale; recruit partners with high-intent, commercial audiences.

-3. Reach into a new segment — reward niche creators in that segment, even at a premium rate.
+3. Reach into a new segment — reward niche creators there, even at a premium rate.

 Step 2: Choose a commission structure